 Everything you need to know about your 401k contribution Limits 2018.
 Most families don’t have the advantage of multiple tax sheltering opportunities.
 A small business, a farm, or nine children are available to only a few, so tax reducing techniques may difficult to come by.
 As a result, perhaps the single greatest tax sheltering device that most families possess today is their 401k retirement plan.

-In this article, we will discuss 401k contribution limits for 2017 and 2018.
+In this article, we will discuss 2018 contribution limits.
+(Related: 401k contribution limits for 2019).
 We will also assess 401k catch-up contributions and 401k matching rules.

 401k Max Contributions

 For 2018 the 401k limits are set at $18,500.
 This is the maximum annual 401k contribution allowed by law.
 This is a figure that has climbed 65% from $10,000 in 1999, thereby allowing participants to have larger retirement plan tax deductions than ever.

 401k contribution limits 2018 will remain the same as in 2017.
 With 2018 contribution limits now attached to certain inflation indexes, the IRS and Treasury departments have determined that there will be no increase in 2018 maximum contributions.
 Many experts were expecting a decrease of 2018 401k contribution limits, primarily because of the somewhat deflationary environment we currently find ourselves in.
 It is important to note that all future adjustments will also be tied the same index.
 Check out our article on the rules for 401k distributions.